 An Employee Assistance Program (EAP) is provided by the District at no cost to the employee.
-Resources and information on issues including stress, family/parenting concerns, anxiety/depression, anger management, alcohol and substance abuse problems, marital/relationship, and legal concerns are available.
+Resources and information on issues including stress, family/parenting concerns, anxiety/depression, anger management, alcohol and substance abuse problems, and marital/relationship concerns are available.